gurleen20kaur/Project_To-Do_List/README.md

 # Project_To-Do_List
-This is a To-do List in JS
+This is a To-do List
+This project used JavaScript